knowsys/eval-datalog-arithmetic/code-eval-datalog-arithmetic/BUILDING-EVAL-JAR_README.md

     		<rulewerk.version>[version >= 0.8.0]</rulewerk.version>

-Then, the instructions 1-4 TODO can be executed to build the evaluation jar.
+Then, the instructions [1-3](https://github.com/knowsys/eval-datalog-arithmetic/blob/main/code-eval-datalog-arithmetic/BUILDING-EVAL-JAR_README.md#instructions-for-building-evaluation-jar) can be executed to build the evaluation jar.